pshukla81/vibe-coding-playbook/README.md

 ## 👋 Maintainer

-This project is maintained by \[Your Name], engineering leader and AI SaaS builder.
-Follow for more insights on AI-driven product development and scalable team practices.
+This project is maintained by Preeti Shukla, engineering leader and AI SaaS builder.
+Follow for more insights on AI-driven SaaS product development and scalable team practices.

 ---